 In my research I study various applications of the network models, starting with the original Chalker-Coddington (CC) network model, proposed to describe inter-plateaux transition in the integer quantum Hall effect (QHE) and based on its semi-classical picture.
 Different symmetries of the transfer matrices corresponding to novel symmetry classes allow to study the spin QHE and thermal QHE, as well as quantum spin Hall effect with very nontrivial phase diagram.
 Two recently introduced network models: a weakly chiral network model on the square lattices, and a triangular network model, describe levitation of extended states at low magnetic fields.
 To study the effect of magnetic impurities on QHE the exact analytical expression for spin-dependent transmission coefficients is found.
 A fictitious nonunitary scattering matrix S is introduced for electrons, reproducing the exactly calculated scattering probabilities, with decoherence identified by the deviation of S from unitarity.
 My research is also devoted to phenomenological description of topological insulators, two of its main results are the explanation of the experiment with asymmetric current electrodes and prediction of new quantum Hall effects in systems with ferromagnetic electrodes.
-My most recent research studies a sliding Luttinger liquid to model metal-insulator transition and to study edge states in topological insulators
+My most recent research studies a sliding Luttinger liquid to model metal-insulator transition and to check stability of edge states in topological insulators